Nausea in Kids – Reasons, Remedies and Prevention

 The feeling of nausea can take quite a toll on the body, bringing in exhaustion and fatigue.
 Once the feeling starts wearing off, let your child lie down for a while and take a nap if needed.

 When to Consult a Doctor?

-Most instances of nausea don’t merit calling a doctor since they are short-lived and your kid will be back to normal.
-However, don’t hesitate to call one if you notice that your child:
+Most instances of nausea don’t merit calling a doctor since they are short-lived, and your kid will be back to normal.
+However, don’t hesitate to consult your doctor if you notice that your child: